Hats-Protocol/proposal-hatter/docs/spec.md

 - Requires `!pausedExecute`.
 - Requires `state == ProposalState.Succeeded` and `now >= eta`.
 - Requires not previously `Escalated`, `Canceled`, or `Defeated` (state-machine: only `ProposalState.Succeeded` may proceed).
-- If `executorHatId != 0`, caller must wear Executor Hat.
+- If `executorHatId != PUBLIC_SENTINEL`, caller must wear Executor Hat.
 - If `p.hatsMulticall.length > 0`, performs `IHats(HATS_PROTOCOL_ADDRESS).multicall(p.hatsMulticall)` (revert on failure).
 If `p.hatsMulticall.length == 0`, skip the Hats call (funding‑only proposal).
 - On success:
   - Increase Proposal Hatter's internal ledger with overflow protection: check that `allowanceRemaining[recipientHatId][fundingToken] + fundingAmount` does not overflow, then `allowanceRemaining[recipientHatId][fundingToken] += fundingAmount`.